White House budget office gives political appointees more power in spending, alarming career officials

 Congressional Democrats and former OMB officials denounced the decision, saying it will give political appointees discretion over key legal decisions that should be made by expert career staffers.

-“Apportioning funds is a responsibility delegated to career staff because they are steeped in those laws and are in the best position to know whether the laws are being observed,” said Jack Smalligan, a former top official at the White House budget office.
+“Apportioning funds is a responsibility delegated to career staff because they are steeped in those laws and are in the best position to know whether the laws are being observed,” said Jack Smalligan, a former top official at the White House budget office who has worked under Republican and Democratic administrations.

 House Budget Committee Chairman John Yarmuth (D-Ky.) said in a statement, “This is a deliberate and disturbing step by the Trump Administration to consolidate power among political cronies, undermine Congress, and silence anyone who might stand in their way.”